ccamara/pest-project/content/home/hero.md

 #   Remove a link/note by deleting a cta/note block.
 [cta]
   url = "/about"
-  label = "Know more about the project" icon_pack = "fas" icon = "info-circle"
+  label = "Find out more about the project" icon_pack = "fas" icon = "info-circle"